 On the map you will find all colleagues from your company who use the current version of the Client.
 Features let you track their movement and basic information such as current speed, lights indicator, damage, and more.
 If you do not have an active premium account, you will only see the position of each player on the map without any further information.

-Statistics are divided into statistics of countries, companies, players and internal statistics within the company.
+Statistics are divided into statistics of countries, companies and players.
 The statistics can be switched between months, years or all-time.
 The statistics are further divided according to the game and the maximal reached speed in the given job delivery.
 If you do not exceed the speed of 100 kph (62 mph) in ETS2 or 130 kph (80 mph) in ATS during the delivery, your job delivery will be included the "real" statistics, otherwise it will be included in the "race" statistics.
 If it is a WoTr job delivery, it will also be included in a separate WoTr statistic, regardless of the speed reached.
 However, if you exceed the speed of 180 kph (112 mph) during any type of job, it will not be included in the statistics at all.
 The time range of statistics is affected by the beginning of their individual types.
 The distinction between real and race statistics is calculated from 2/1/2017 and the WoTr statistics started from 1/1/2021.

 If you play multiplayer, this page is just for you.
 Users with a premium account can create convoys here and all users can participate in them.
 An overview is available on the page along with detailed information on each convoy, allowing easy and convenient organizing of convoys.

 The forum is used for public communication between TrucksBook users.
 You can discuss with others, promote your company, suggest new features, solve issues, or report potential bugs.
 If you have selected a language on the website that also has its own forum section, this section will always be displayed at the top.

 TB Client is a program used to interact with Euro Truck Simulator 2 and American Truck Simulator.
 Its use is necessary for the functionality of the entire system, because it collects and sends data of the job deliveries from the games that are then displayed in the web application.
 All official DLCs and multiplayer (TruckersMP) are supported.
 Modifications are not officially supported, but they should work with TB Client without any issues.